 4 political questions after Trump's second arraignment for criminal charges

-Former President Trump appeared somber and quiet in a Miami courtroom, hands clasped and leaning back in his chair, at times, speaking aloud only to utter the words, "not guilty" to 37 federal counts stemming from his handling of classified documents.
+Former President Donald Trump appeared somber and quiet in a Miami courtroom, hands clasped and leaning back in his chair at times, speaking aloud only to utter the words "not guilty" to 37 federal counts stemming from his handling of classified documents.

 Astoundingly, it was the second time in three months that Trump has been indicted.
 And that's not counting the $5 million civil judgment against him for sexual abuse at the end of April.